Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides a clear use case: auditing permission state before and after grant/revoke operations.
-However, does not explicitly mention when not to use or compare to similar tools like adb_permission_audit.
+The description explicitly suggests using the tool for auditing permission state before and after grant/revoke operations, providing direct context.
+However, it does not explicitly state when not to use it or list alternatives, though the sibling tools suggest similar functionality like adb_permission_audit.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.